 TRP is the number of days in the reporting period;

-ElectricityTotal,Non meteredOEM is the total estimated electricity use in kWh of non-metered residential plug-in electric vehicles assigned to OEMs for the reporting period;

-Electricityi,Non meteredOEMis the estimated electricity use in kWh of non-metered residential plug-in electric vehicles assigned to an OEM for the reporting period;

-Nisold is the number of new plug-in electric vehicles sold by an OEM in California in the previous calendar year;

-Ntotalsold is the total number of new plug-in electric vehicles sold by all OEMs in California in the previous calendar year; and

-POEM is the total percentage of base credits assigned to OEMs, as determined by the Executive Officer in section 95483(c)(1).

-Using the equation in subsection 1. above, the Executive Officer may also calculate, based upon the best data available, the quantity of non-metered electricity used in residential EV charging within service areas for which the EDU or OEM has not opted in or is not eligible to receive base credit per section 95483(c)(1)(A).
+Using the equation in subsection 1. above, the Executive Officer may also calculate, based upon the best data available, the quantity of non-metered electricity used in residential EV charging within service areas for which the EDU has not opted in or is not eligible to receive base credit per section 95483(c)(1)(A).
 The Executive Officer may then calculate credits generated from this quantity of electricity and assign these credits to Large IOUs and Large POUs that are eligible to receive base credits.

 For Metered Residential EV Charging.
 The entity may demonstrate the quantity of electricity for the purposes of calculating the base credits for metered charging at residences through timely submission of Quarterly Fuel Transaction Reports based on meter records.